Celebrant (Australia): Descriptive definition

 A civil marriage celebrant is authorised by the government to perform legal civil marriages in a dignified and culturally acceptable manner, for those who choose a non-religious ceremony.

 Civil celebrants also serve people with religious beliefs but who do not wish to be married in a place of worship or by a clergy person.
 In contrast to the established ceremonies of religious or registry office weddings, the couple in celebrant ceremonies make almost all decisions about the content.
 Thus, the civil celebrant has the role of a professionally trained ceremony provider who works in accordance with the wishes of the client couple and advises them.
 The task may be likened to an architect who is charged with designing a dream home for a couple who need expert help.
 In this sense the celebrant is not just the one who performs the ceremony according to law, but its facilitator, the couple's guide, the resource person, the co-creator of the ceremony, and the rehearsal-director.

 The celebrant does not come from the standpoint of belief or unbelief.
 Trained celebrants usually operate professionally on the principle that their own beliefs and values are irrelevant.

 Motives for reform

-Commentators have suggested the following reasons why civil celebrancy was introduced, and why it succeeded so quickly:
+Commentators such as Geraldine Doogue have suggested the following reasons why civil celebrancy was introduced, and why it succeeded so quickly: